Raspberry Syrup

 *This post may contain affiliate links, meaning Feast + West may receive commissions for purchases made through those links — at no cost to you.
 All opinions are our own.
 Please read our full disclosure for more information.

-Raspberry Simple Syrup recipe
+About this Raspberry Syrup recipe

+There’s nothing like the taste of fresh raspberries.
+These rutilant gems add an instant flavor boost and lots of pretty pizzazz to desserts and breakfast items.
 Let us count the ways: On top of a parfait?
 Check.
 Tucked in an ice cube?
 Check.
 Inside of a cookie?
 Check check check.

 Why you’ll love this recipe

-Raspberry simple syrup is the best, and I think you’re going to love it.
+1. Raspberry simple syrup is the best, and I think you’re going to love it.

-• Raspberry syrup provides an instant update for drinks.
+2. Raspberry syrup provides an instant update for drinks.
 You can drizzle it over desserts and pancakes, too!

-• You can make it with fresh or frozen raspberries.
+3. You can make it with fresh or frozen raspberries.

-• Made with only three ingredients, it only takes about 20 minutes start to finish.
+4. Made with only three ingredients, it only takes about 20 minutes start to finish.

-• It’s an inexpensive and healthier alternative to store-bought cocktail syrups.
+5. It’s an inexpensive and healthier alternative to store-bought cocktail syrups.

 ingredients for raspberry syrup measured out.